-- Resetting the Development Board (at S1) will execute the hello.h86 file loaded into the Flash. - Successful execution will send the character string "Hello World" from the target hardware to the HyperTerminal window. - Click the disconnect icon [3]
+- Resetting the Development Board (at S1) will execute the hello.h86 file loaded into the Flash. - Successful execution will send the character string "Hello World" from the target hardware to the HyperTerminal window. - Click the disconnect icon 3 in HyperTerminal toolbar and exit HyperTerminal.